codingsoo/codingsoo.github.io1/pages/psychology/psychological-perspectives.md

 folder: psychology
 ---

-# Psychological perspective
+# Psychological Perspectives

 These are assumptions (beliefs) about human behavior to observe behaviors from a particular perspective.
 Psychology uses a variety of perspectives when studying how people think, feel, and behave.
 There are five main perspectives: Psychodynamic, Behavioral, Cognitive, Biological (Neuroscience), Humanistic.

-## Psychodynamic perspective
+## Psychodynamic Perspective

 This perspective argues that thoughts, wishes, feelings, and early childhood memories that are hidden from awareness decide behaviors.
 Unconsciousness has a powerful effect on human behavior.
 Hypnotherapy is one of the most representative cases of this perspective.
 It cures the unconscious world by lifting ice Berg.